Portable Contents Insurance

 Coverage at home

-• For a Classic policy, the limit is $2,000 per item or set, up to a total of $4,000.
+• For a Classic policy, the limit is $2,000 per item or set, up to a total of $4,000 for all items and sets.

-• For a Classic Extras policy, the limit is $3,000 per item or set, up to a total of $10,000.
+• For a Classic Extras policy, the limit is $3,000 per item or set, up to a total of $10,000 for all items and sets.

-• For a Platinum policy, the limit is $10,000 per item or set, up to a total of $40,000.
+• For a Platinum policy, the limit is $10,000 per item or set, up to a total of $40,000 for all items and sets.

 Coverage outside the home

-• included with Classic Extra Contents Insurance policies, and
+• included with Classic Extras policies, and

 • optional with Classic policies.